setonb/giphy-react-app/README.md

 # Installation and usage:

+- Clone Repo
-- In the directory: yarn start.
+- In the directory: yarn && yarn start
 - Search GIFs
 - Pronounce them as GIF, not GIF
 - Enjoy!